 - Teen pregnancy is the leading cause of high school drop out.

-- Teen mothers are less likely to finish high school and more likely to live in poverty/rely on public assistance, resulting in SC taxpayers $166 million in 2010 alone.
+- Teen mothers are less likely to finish high school and more likely to live in poverty and/orrely on public assistance.
+In 2010, teen pregnancy associated cost SC taxpayers $166 million.1

-- SC has the 16th highest birth rate in the nation among 15-19 year old females.
+- SC has the 16th highest birth rate in the nation among 15-19 year old females.2

 Sponsor a workplace program, as part of a wellness initiative, to assist parents in addressing teen pregnancy prevention issues within their families.